gzq17/VesselDiffusion/README.md

 ## Contact me

-If you have any questions about this code, please do not hesitate to contact me: coming soon.
+If you have any questions about this code, please do not hesitate to contact me.

+Zhanqiang Guo: guozq21@mails.tsinghua.edu.cn